jpmallette/expedia_kaggle/README.md

 # Kaggle Expedia Competition

-The google of the competition is to predict hotel_cluster to user events.
+The goal of the competition is to predict hotel_cluster to user events.
 You may submit up to 5 predictions for each user event.
 Submissions are evaluated according to the Mean Average Precision @ 5 (MAP@5):